devmegan/korcbd/README.md

 - The products page allows a user to view and update their profile information and view their order history.
 - On large screens these cards are side-by side.
 On smaller screens, the profile details card sits on top of the order history card.
 - The user profile details here link to the profile model.
-These are the details used to pre-populates the checkout form.
+These are the details used to pre-populate the checkout form.
+- The email field is displayed to the user but is disabled, as the email is the linked to the Allauth user model rather than the profile model.
-- The users profile details are also updated when the fields are edited at checkout and the user opts to save it via checkbox.
+- The user profile details are also updated when the fields are edited at checkout and the user opts to save it via checkbox.
 - The order history contains a table with an overview of all orders placed on the user's account.
 This includes the order reference, the date orderd, the order total and an icon indicating if the item has been dispatched or not (a boolean toggled by admin staff in Django Administration).
 - The order references in the table act as links to the confirmation page for that order, so that the user can review all of its details.
 - If the number of orders exceeds the height of the order history container, a y-scroll bar allows the user to scroll down to see older orders.

+## Blog

 # Information Architecture